rayrapetyan/yag/README.md

 `Golden Gate` uses an ancient QuickTime 2 (provided on original CD) so you need to install it as a part of installation.
 Also, add QT into `wine_recipe` (see `vars/main.yml`) to avoid conflicts with other wine environments requiring QT.
-By default, yag re-uses same wine-environment for all apps.
-Use custom `wine_recipe` to create a new env.
+See [wine module documentation](docs/runners/wine.md) for more details.

-Please try to avoid interaction with the user as much as possible, though it could be not possible for QT 2 (but QT 7 installation can be fully scripted).
+Please try to avoid interaction with user as much as possible, though it could be not possible for QT 2 (but QT 7 setup can be fully scripted).

 ## Test new port
 Try to check your apps in different environments, e.g. Linux and FreeBSD.
 Ideally they should be freshly installed with